slack-samples/deno-starter-template/README.md

 [deployed apps](#deploying-your-app).

 When creating a trigger, you must select the workspace and environment that you'd like to create the trigger in.
-Each workspace has a local development version (denoted by `(local)`), as well as a deployed version.
+Each workspace can have a local development version (denoted by `(local)`), as well as a deployed version.
 Triggers created in a local environment will only be available to use when running the application locally.